 Macy’s Thanksgiving Day parade signals the beginning of Christmas preparations and traditions around our home.
 The Advent wreath also triggers the start of our Christmas celebrations too.

 If you attend a traditional liturgical church, you lit the first candle of an Advent wreath yesterday.
-Or, under COVID-19 quarantine, watched the lighting via video like I did.
+Or, under COVID-19 quarantine, watched the lighting via video as I did.

 Unfamiliar with the tradition of Advent?
 Let me explain.